310mc/https-310mc.github.io-tl/source/_posts/abyss/first_half.md

 {% endbubble %}

 {% bubble Madara kidnorsmile %}
 That’s why you, who will eventually become God, are hidden from the world.
-‘Cause if anyone were to meet you in person, they'd find out that you’re  a dumb and stupid kid, just like me.
+‘Cause if anyone were to meet you in person, they'd find out that you’re dumb and stupid, and a kid just like me.
 {% endbubble %}

 {% bubble Kanata kidcurious %}